d-p1/project4_group3/README.md

 Key Objectives:
 1. Find Historical data on the NASDAQ
-2. Use pandas to clean up  dataset
+2. Use pandas to clean up dataset.
 3. Postgres will be used to analyze the data.
 4. Tableau to visualize the data.
 5. Use unsupervised machine learning to predict the trend.